-The difficulty of the battles is moderate, and while the last boss is sort of tough, if you took your time to complete the Chocobo breeding mini game, you should get a spell that can pretty much annihilate the final bosses without much trouble.
+The difficulty of the battles is moderate, and while the last boss is sort of tough, I took my time completing the Chocobo breeding mini game, and as a reward I received spell that pretty much annihilated the final bosses without much trouble.

-Final Fantasy VII is a true masterpiece by which all other RPGs are to be measured, the story is so good that I wonder if I will ever live long enough to see a Sci-fi story that that surpasses this on the genre.
+Final Fantasy VII is a true masterpiece by which all other RPGs are to be measured.
+The story is so fantastic that I wonder if I will ever see another Sci Fi tour de force that matches it.
 Someday when I grow old, and I feel that my time to leave this world is near I will look back at the best moments of my life, and somewhere within those moments the memory of Final Fantasy VII will forever stay with me.

 Graphics: 9.0-The character’s blocky look take the score down some notches.
 But the world map’s graphical glory was unmatched in its heyday.

-Story:10.0 -The best story in any game ever.
+The best story in any game yet.
 Don’t believe me?
 Check the millions of Fan Fictions written about this game on the net, no other RPG Story has ever commanded such fanatism.